Who Pays Your Truck Accident Medical Bills in Utah

 Fault still matters when truck accidents occur in no-fault states.
 Lawmakers recognize some accidents have extraordinary consequences and have adopted laws that allow crash victims to step outside the no-fault system in certain circumstances.
 In these situations, injury victims can seek compensation from at-fault parties by filing third-party insurance claims or personal injury lawsuits.

 If your truck accident injuries meet one or both criteria, you are no longer limited to seeking compensation solely from your auto insurance policy or health insurer.
-You can hold the at-fault truck driver, trucking company, or another party responsible for your losses in a truck accident insurance claim or injury lawsuit.
+In a truck accident insurance claim or injury lawsuit, you can hold the at-fault truck driver, trucking company, or another party responsible for your losses.

 Who Determines Liability for a Truck Wreck?